csuoc/shark_attacks_elnino/README.md

 As expected, USA (1359) and Australia (626) lead the chart with the most shark attacks.
 They are followed by South Africa (342) and other countries from the Pacific: New Zealand (44) and Papua New Guinea (22).

 At this point, one might think about the South American countries: sadly, there are not many reports, either because there were not reported or either because the database is incomplete.

-Nevertheless, this is gonna be the dataset from now on.

 ####Total cases per month and country: